The Connectivity of the Dual: Bounds and exact values for

-The same conclusion can of course also be obtained without use of the fundamental polygon in Figure~\ref{fig:oddcase_fundpol} and arguing only with the rotational order around the vertices.
+The same conclusion can also be obtained without use of the fundamental polygon in Figure~\ref{fig:oddcase_fundpol} and arguing only with the rotation around the vertices.

-In order to compute the genus of the graph, we can neglect the edges added after removing the vertex $1'\in V_q$ and compute the genus of the graph without these edges: each of the edges subdivides a face, so we have one edge more and one face more and the Euler characteristic doesn't change.
+In order to compute the genus of the graph, we can neglect the edges added after removing the vertex $1'\in V_q$ and compute the genus of the graph without these edges: each of the edges subdivides a face, so we have one more edge and one more face, and the Euler characteristic does not change.